hoodcodes/hoodcodes.github.io/interviewing/README.md

 # Interviewing Reference

+These are questions I am interested in asking myself, let alone anyone else.

 ### Questions of Interest to me

 - I would be interested in hearing you talk about the project you mentioned working on at Company X